How Tech Improves Visibility into Tenant Emissions

 In addition to satisfying reporting requirements, these estimates ensure the emissions data used to create and track carbon reduction targets is comprehensive and as accurate as possible.

 Without transparency into tenant emissions, commercial real estate companies cannot track or report comprehensive emissions data.
-That baseline is crucial for setting benchmarking milestones, and those milestones are the basis for achieving real carbon reductions.
+That baseline is crucial for setting benchmarking milestones that can become a basis for achieving real carbon reduction.